bhaisahab-rdx/chickfarmss/nowpayments_setup_guide.md

 1. **Check API Key**: Verify your API key is correctly configured
 2. **Check IPN Secret**: Make sure your IPN secret is set correctly
 3. **Check Logs**: Review the server logs for any error messages
+4. **USDT Network Issue**: If you're seeing errors specifically with USDTTRC20, the system will automatically fall back to other available cryptocurrencies.
+This is normal during maintenance periods.
+5. **Verify NOWPayments Status**: Check [NOWPayments Status Page](https://nowpayments.io/status) to verify their service is operational
+6. **Callback URL**: Ensure your server can receive callbacks from NOWPayments (check firewall settings)
-4. **Test Mode**: You can test without real funds using NOWPayments' test mode
+7. **Test Mode**: You can test without real funds using NOWPayments' test mode

 ## Support